w3hc/gov-docs/web3-setup.md

 # Web3 setup

-To use Gov, you will need three things:
+We're working on an [onboarding plugin](/plugins.html#onboarding), but as of now you will need three things to use Gov:

 - MetaMask installed
 - Optimism added to your MetaMask